 3. Gender in Emergencies

 “It is widely accepted that disasters, both natural and man-made, impact women, girls, men and boys differently, with the level of vulnerability and gender equality being key determinants of which groups are worse affected. […] in general women and girls are far more likely to die in a disaster at an earlier age.” – ‘Empowering women and girls affected by crisis’ report

-Our activities during a humanitarian response can increase and reinforce, or reduce, existing inequalities.
+Our activities and approach during a humanitarian response can increase and reinforce, or reduce, existing inequalities.
 Integrating gender into every stage of a response is therefore a core part of CARE achieving their humanitarian mandate.

 The five steps of an RGA are:

 - Find existing gender information

 - Collect new gender information

 - Share and update the RGA report

 The CARE RGA links to more in-depth Gender and Power Analysis using the CARE Good Practice Framework.